 sole and first author

 Clean Hands?
-Philosophical Reflections on Scrupulosity (with Walter Sinnott-Armstrong), Oxford University Press, under contract.
+Philosophical Lessons from Scrupulosity (with Walter Sinnott-Armstrong), Oxford University Press, 2019.

 “Post Hoc Ergo Propter Hoc: Some Benefits of Rationalization,” in Philosophical Explorations 20, no. S1 (2017): 21-36.

 “Explaining Irrational Actions,” in Ideas y Valores.
 Special issue in Philosophy and Psychiatry, J.J.
 Botero and Felipe De Brigard, eds., 66, sup. no. 3 (2017): 79-94.